How To Make A Monkey Fist Knot Useful For Survival

 The more massive your knot, the harder your swing.

-The more force is generated, the more effective the weapon becomes.
+The more force, the more effective the weapon becomes.

 Rock Climbing